nsengupta/elevator-ratatui/README.md

 Moreover, the operator can decide to stop the elevator **anytime**, if and when
 *   S/he has sensed an emergency and pressed the **stop** button (the elevator may be moving or be stationery when this happens)

-When the operator 'stop's the elevator (the Red button at the bottom), tHe procedure adopted is to allow the carriage to complete the journey to a floor, if it is already moving.
+When the operator 'stop's the elevator (the Red button at the bottom), the procedure adopted is to allow the carriage to complete the journey to a floor, if it is already moving.
 However, after this floor's passengers have safely alighted, the carriage moves back to ground floor, as a measure of safety ( hey, this is my elevator and I decide how it behaves :smile: ).
 I assume that the machinery has enough backup power to complete this locomotion.

 The application handles these events, **deterministically** using a __FSM__ in association with an __Actor__.
 The mouse-clicks at the ui (task of #ratatui) are passed on as events to the Elevator actor.
 The outcome of FSM's transitions to the next state, is then translated to corresponding visual changes on the screen.